-(i) during the pre-employment screening process, the facility shall solicit information from the prospective personnel regarding their vaccination status, including whether any first doses of the vaccine were previously administered, and whether the prospective personnel is interested in obtaining the COVID-19 vaccine.
-Such information must be documented with the personnel's pre-employment screening information and, if hired, retained in the personnel file; provided, however, that nothing in this paragraph shall be construed to require an adult care facility to make any hiring determination based upon the prospective personnel's COVID-19 vaccination status, history, or interest in COVID-19 vaccination; and

-(ii) within seven days of hiring new personnel, the facility shall make diligent efforts to schedule all consenting and eligible new personnel for the COVID-19 vaccination.
-The facility must document attempts to schedule and methods used to schedule the vaccine appointment in the individual's personnel file; and

-(3) Certifying to the Department, in a manner and frequency prescribed by the Commissioner, but in no event more often than weekly, that the facility has proactively arranged for all new unvaccinated residents and personnel an opportunity to obtain the COVID-19 vaccine within seven days of being hired, admitted, or readmitted.
+- (i) during the pre-employment screening process, the facility shall solicit information from the prospective personnel regarding their vaccination status, including whether any first doses of the vaccine were previously administered, and whether the prospective personnel is interested in obtaining the COVID-19 vaccine.
+Such information must be documented with the personnel's pre-employment screening information and, if hired, retained in the personnel file; provided, however, that nothing in this paragraph shall be construed to require an adult care facility to make any hiring determination based upon the prospective personnel's COVID-19 vaccination status, history, or interest in COVID-19 vaccination; and - (ii) within seven days of hiring new personnel, the facility shall make diligent efforts to schedule all consenting and eligible new personnel for the COVID-19 vaccination.
+The facility must document attempts to schedule and methods used to schedule the vaccine appointment in the individual's personnel file; and - (3) Certifying to the Department, on a weekly basis, that the facility has proactively arranged for all new unvaccinated residents and personnel an opportunity to obtain the COVID-19 vaccine within seven days of being hired, admitted, or readmitted.